WalletScrutiny/WalletScrutinyCom/_android/org.toshi.md

 ---

-Coinbase Wallet — Crypto Wallet & DApp Browser certainly sounds a lot like this other Coinbase wallet we reviewed [here](/coinbase/) but this is actually a second wallet [endorsed by the same Coinbase](https://wallet.coinbase.com/).
+Coinbase Wallet — Crypto Wallet & DApp Browser certainly sounds a lot like
+{% include walletLink.html wallet='android/com.coinbase.android' verdict='true' %}
+but this is actually a second wallet
+[endorsed by the same Coinbase](https://wallet.coinbase.com/).

 From their [FAQ](https://wallet.coinbase.com/faq/):